-Next, let’s invite Alice to collaborate on the
+Next, you can invite her to collaborate on your project’s repository:

 Alice can now read all secrets in the

-Under the hood all the encryption has been taken care of.
+Under the hood all the encryption gets taken care of.

-To allow her to also write to the
+To allow Alice to also write to the

 dev directory, change the access rule to